Call us today: (800) 716-7608

 Step 1: Visit the FreightCenter website: Go to freightcenter.com and create an account if you haven’t already.

-Step 2: Choose a carrier: FreightCenter will provide you with a list of carrier options and their rates.
-Choose the carrier that best meets your needs and budget.
+Step 2: Choose a carrier: FreightCenter will list carrier options and their rates.
+Choose the Carrier that best meets your needs and budget.

 Step 3: Book your shipment: Once you’ve selected a carrier, you can book your shipment and arrange for pickup and delivery.

-Step 4: Pay for your shipment: You can pay for your shipment using a credit card or other payment method.
+Step 4: Pay for your shipment: You can pay using a credit card or other payment method.

 Step 5: Track your shipment: FreightCenter provides real-time tracking information so you can monitor the progress of your shipment from pickup to delivery.